esphome/esphome-docs/guides/contributing.rst

 first.

-When you want to create a patch for ESPHome, first go to the repository you want to contribute to (esphome, esphome-core, etc) and click fork in the top right corner.
+When you want to create a patch for ESPHome, first go to the repository you want to contribute to (esphome, etc) and click fork in the top right corner.
 This will create a fork of the repository that you can modify and create git branches on.

 .. code-block:: bash

     # Clone your fork
     git clone https://github.com/<YOUR_GITHUB_USERNAME>/<REPO_NAME>.git
-    # For example: git clone https://github.com/OttoWinter/esphome-core.git
+    # For example: git clone https://github.com/OttoWinter/esphome.git

     # Add "upstream" remote
     git remote add upstream https://github.com/esphome/<REPO_NAME>.git
-    # For example: git clone https://github.com/esphome/esphome-core.git
+    # For example: git clone https://github.com/esphome/esphome.git

     # For each patch, create a new branch from latest dev
     git checkout dev